tip-org/cicm-paper/tip-syn.md

 1. The problem format should not look like an encoding: features such as data types and pattern matching should be supported natively rather than encoded.
-We should not have to throw away any information that might be useful to the prover when translating a functional program to TIP.
+We should preserve as much information as possible from the input problem in case it's useful to a prover.
 2. As far as possible, the syntax should be compatible with SMT-LIB.
    So we do not introduce new features just for the sake of it.
    We are however incompatible with SMT-LIB whenever it's needed to avoid